 At All Aloha Plumbing, we recommend drain cleaning as a preventive measure to keep your home sanitary and your water flow at full function.
 Periodic drain cleaning helps keep costly issues like unexpected clogs from becoming a large-scale problem.
 It also gives you greater peace of mind that a sewer emergency won’t disrupt your life.

 Tree root invasion is one of the most common and persistent reasons for plumbing clogs.
-If you have several large, mature trees on your Maui property, you should be mindful of the potential for this problem.
+If you have several large, mature trees on your Maui or Oahu property, you should be mindful of the potential for this problem.
 All Aloha Plumbing can help get rid of tree root intrusion with our minimally invasive hydro-jetting process, which sends a strong stream of pressurized water through the pipes to break up debris.

 If you have an older home, your plumbing pipes may be susceptible to collapse, or weakened from many years of corrosion.
 Your pipes could even have lead in them, which exposes you and your family to potential health problems.
 To discern what your pipes are made of, as well as what shape they’re in, call All Aloha Plumbers for a minimally invasive sewer video camera inspection.
 We can detect any potential signs that your pipes are in a fragile condition and give you an estimate on how long you can expect them to last before you will need to get them replaced.